muratk5n/thirdwave/en/README.md

 ---

 Real potential GDP, in FRED `GDPPOT` is being tracked.
-So good..
+Cool..
 For ppl who like to play with such variables there is a wealth of data out there.